Day 1: Greater Windhoek

 Swakopmund

-Enjoy your time in Swakopmund to enjoy the fresh sea air, look out at the ocean and relax.
-Swakopmund also has a lot to offer in terms of cuisine: You can eat excellent fish everywhere, which is not common in Namibia.
-Why not rent a few big bikes and cycle with them through the dunes and along the beach?
-A great experience!
+Enjoy your time in Swakopmund, breathing in the fresh sea air, gazing out at the ocean, and simply unwinding.
+Swakopmund also has plenty to offer in terms of cuisine: you can find excellent fish everywhere here, which is quite rare in Namibia.
+Why not rent some fat bikes and ride them through the dunes and along the beach?
+It’s a fantastic experience!

 Day 13: Swakopmund